assembler-institute/SparkSQL/README.md

 - SparkSQL_Ex1.html: This notebook is for practicing the acquired knowledge with some tasks.
 - SparkSQL_Ex2.html: This notebook is for practicing the acquired knowledge with some tasks.
 - SparkSQL_Ex3.html: This notebook is for practicing the acquired knowledge with some tasks.
+- referencias.txt: This text file contains references and resources related to Spark SQL.

 ### Files